 If you do turn up, and you don’t need to be there – you may be redirected to a more appropriate service for your needs.

-The Great North Major Trauma Centre and Emergency Department (A&E) is located at the Royal Victoria Infirmary.
-The trauma block is a purpose-built facility, for the critically ill and injured patients.
+The Great North Major Trauma Centre and Emergency Department (A&E) at the Royal Victoria Infirmary is a purpose-built facility, for critically ill and injured patients.

-Our specially trained paediatric emergency nurse practitioners and nursery nurse operate from the Children’s Emergency Department, which is in the main Emergency Department.
-Our younger patients have their own waiting room and treatment rooms, while receiving the support of the main department medical team as necessary.
+Our specially trained paediatric emergency nurse practitioners provide services from the children’s emergency department, part of the main emergency department.
+Younger patients have their own waiting area and treatment rooms but receive support and care from the main department medical team as necessary.

-Patients with eye injuries should report to the Eye Emergency Department at the Royal Victoria Infirmary.
+Patients with eye injuries should attend the eye emergency department at the Royal Victoria Infirmary.

 Emergency department (A&E)

-The Emergency Department (A&E) and and 999 calls provide immediate care for people who show symptoms of serious and life threatening injuries and illness, such as:
+The emergency department provides immediate care for people with signs of serious and life threatening injuries and illness, such as:

 - Chest pain